Pedro-vd20/access_lab_iot/README.md

 ## Server (receiver)
 ### Installing Flask
 For a quick guide on installing Flask, you may refer to the following [guide](https://phoenixnap.com/kb/install-flask).

+### Setting up certificates
+Run `$ pip3 install pyopenssl`

+To create a new certificate:

+`$ openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 3652`

+cert.pem is the certificate and key.pem the private key.

+The pis store their certificates in `/etc/ssl/certs`, and a copy of cert.pem must be sent there.

+To copy from machines: `scp user@server:/absolute_location_of_cert pi@pi_ip:/absolute_dest`

 ### Setting up
 To set up flask, navigate to the receiver folder and move the `upload.py` file to your desired directory.
 Then, run `export FLASK_APP=/current_path/upload.py`.